vortexdevsoftware/RRE3D/README.md

 The aim of the RRE3D graphics engine is to bring plain simplicity to 3D C++ application development and produce results quickly.

 <h3 align="left"><strong>Open Source Technologies Used</strong></h3>
-RRE3D was made possible with these open source technologies:<br><br>
+RRE3D was made possible with the following open source technologies:<br><br>
 <a href="https://www.glfw.org/">GLFW</a><br>
 <a href="https://github.com/nothings/stb">stb_image.h</a><br>